DiligentGraphics/DiligentSamples/Tutorials/Tutorial03_Texturing/readme.md

 # Rendering

 Render function is also very similar to that of Tutorial02.
-This time however we have a SRB object that encompasses resources to be committed:
+This time however we have an SRB object that encompasses resources to be committed:

 ```cpp